-Using lakeFS with Spark
+Using lakeFS with Apache Spark

-Ways to use lakeFS with Spark
+There are several ways to use lakeFS with Spark:

 - The S3-compatible API: Scalable and best to get started.
 All Storage Vendors